jordanofoster/ntu-obsidian-notes/ISYS20311 - Information Security/Lecture 15 - Legal Proceedings.md

 #### Defamation

 Also known as libel or slander, this refers to the publication or voicing of statements that negatively affect the claimant's reputation.
-The concept is rarely applied
+The concept is rarely applied in cases of information theft because the statements themselves must be false; true statements act as a defence.
+In addition, there is government pressure to reduce such cases (e.g. withdrawal of Legal Aid).

+Defamation charges have been used in the past to prevent 'kiss and tell' stories from former employees.

+#### Injunctions and Super-injections

+Injuctions can be made to prevent publications; these are the only actions that can be issued against persons unknown, as shown by the case of *Hampshire Waste Service v.
+Persons Unknown* (2003), summarized below:

+- The case arose as a result of the *Global Day of Action Against Incinerators 2003.*
+- Members of the Onyx group of companies, who own the main large waste incinerator sites throughout the country,

+Super-injunctions forbid both the public disclosure of information on a particular issue and any disclosure of the existence of the directive itself.
+However, both types of injuction are only applicable within UK jurisdiction.